Mednas: Musical influences

-Mednas lists his influences as Depeche Mode, Chaka Khan, Aretha Franklin, New Order, and Pearl Jam, among others.
+Nassiri lists his influences as Depeche Mode, Chaka Khan, Aretha Franklin, New Order, and Pearl Jam, among others.

 Performances

-Throughout his world travels, Mednas has held residencies and spun at various venues.
-Living in Spain exposed Mednas to the professional side of DJing, where he spun at clubs such as Pacha, Arena, Cool Ballroom and more.
+Throughout his world travels, Nassiri has held residencies and spun at various venues.
+Living in Spain exposed Nassiri to the professional side of DJing, where he spun at clubs such as Pacha, Arena, Cool Ballroom and more.
 In Morocco, he spun at Pacha, Nikki Beach and Morocco's International Festival of Essaouira, which gathered more than 30,000 people.

-A couple years after moving to Miami, Mednas received a call from Erick Morillo asking him play at Arkadia for his Subliminal Sessions parties.
+A couple years after moving to Miami, Nassiri received a call from Erick Morillo asking him play at Arkadia for his Subliminal Sessions parties.
 Morillo was on the look out for a fresh new DJ, and Mednas fit the bill.
 He readily accepted the offer.

 Radio shows

-In addition to being solicited for club gigs, Mednas has participated in international radio shows, such as the Radio FG USA monthly residency.
+In addition to being solicited for club gigs, Nassiri has participated in international radio shows, such as the Radio FG USA monthly residency.